denjn5/denjn5.github.io/_posts/2017-7-8-A-No-Frills-D3-Sunburst-Tutorial.md

     * d.y1 is the radian location for the outside arc.
 If y0 and y1 are the same, our arc will be invisible.

-## Putting it All Together--Draw Our Sunburst
+## Putting it All Together
 We've got a palette (the SVG), data, and some calculated arcs.
 Let's put it all together and create our sunburst.
+And then give it some color.
+This is a long section.
+But it's all one connected series of steps.

+### Draw Our Sunburst
+Let's talk about the first 6 lines of this code block.
 ``` javascript
 g.selectAll('path')  // <-- 1
     .data(root.descendants())  // <-- 2